 Content marketing example:

 Another company offers dropshipping services to retail clothing stores.
 When looking at their past marketing efforts, they discover that the hardest part of selling is educating prospects on how dropshipping works.
-They write a comprehensive, but engaging, whitepaper on dropshipping and publish it to their website.
+They write a comprehensive, but engaging, white paper on dropshipping and publish it to their website.

 This draws a lot of organic traffic, so they write more in-depth pieces and publish them as an ebook that readers need to enter contact info to download.
 Now they're increasing traffic and leads by showcasing their expertise.

-How To Promote B2B Business
+How to Promote B2B Business

 Promoting a B2B business can be difficult and requires looking into a variety of marketing channels.
-Focusing on a few free channels like content marketing, SEO, social media, and referrals are a good place to start.
+Focusing on a few free channels like eCommerce content marketing, SEO, social media, and referrals are a good place to start.
 Organically building your marketing can take longer, but also gives you a solid base to work from with less risk.
 You can also use a wholesale directory to make connections and learn how to find vendors to work with.

 Paid advertising can also be used to quickly increase your reach and revenue.
 Focus only on a select set of channels or terms at first to establish a baseline and set goals for your advertising.
 This should be done in conjunction with organic efforts to avoid losses if costs rise.